Azoospermia and Male Infertility

 Fresh Versus Frozen

 Sperm can be extracted either fresh at the time of the IVF egg retrieval or at some other time beforehand and then frozen.
 Once the sperm are frozen, then the woman can start her IVF cycle, with plans for the sperm to be thawed at the time of egg retrieval and injected into each egg.
 Studies have clearly shown that for men with blockage or transport issues, extracted fresh sperm and frozen sperm have essentially equivalent success rates with IVF.
-Most people therefore use frozen sperm, as trying to time a fresh sperm extraction with an egg retrieval can be difficult.
+[Pujani N. JAssistReproGenet 2022][Lewin J. FertSteril 2023] Most people therefore use frozen sperm, as trying to time a fresh sperm extraction with an egg retrieval can be difficult.
 During an IVF cycle the exact date that the woman’s eggs are going to be ready for retrieval is not known until a few days beforehand.
 This makes trying to time a simultaneous extraction for the male a challenge, since sperm extraction requires the coordination of a procedure room and any necessary staff, as well as making sure that the lab has time set aside to properly process the extracted tissue.
 By extracting and freezing the sperm before starting the IVF cycle, the date and time of the procedure can be planned so that there are no problems with the availability of the surgeon, procedure room, anesthesia, and lab.
 In addition, by extracting the sperm beforehand, the man and the woman are not simultaneously undergoing procedures, so they can help each other out during the recovery process.
 The presence of sperm can also be confirmed prior to starting an expensive IVF cycle.
 There is no rush to use frozen sperm; once it is frozen it can be used successfully years later if needed, without a significant loss in its fertility potential.

 Testicular Sperm Versus Epididymal Sperm

-Studies have shown that for men with sperm blockage or transport problems, IVF success rates are equivalent for sperm extracted from the testicle and sperm extracted from the epididymis.
 Some labs prefer to use epididymal sperm, since these tend to have more immediate motility and therefore it can be easier to identify live sperm.
 However, other labs feel that testicular sperm tend to survive the freeze-and-thaw process better than epididymal sperm.
 The other advantage of testicular sperm is that newly made sperm are being extracted, whereas the sperm from the blocked epididymal region can contain higher numbers of stagnant sperm that have been sitting around trapped in the epididymis for a long time waiting to be reabsorbed by the body.
 Studies in men with blockages have shown higher rates of elevated sperm DNA fragmentation in epididymal sperm in comparison to testicular sperm.

 Which Approach is Best?